 - Only 3GB storage space on the free plan

 - Cannot upload audio and video files on the free plan

 - WordPress.com ads displayed below blog posts to cover hosting costs

-- No timely support on free plan (only access to community forums)
+- No timely support on the free plan (only access to community forums)

 - Uploading custom themes & plugins supported only on WordPress.com Business plan